VytasHub/heroku-node/README.md

 Usefull Comands
 ---------

-1.git remote -v         //Shows what you are pushing 2.git remote rm heroku  //If there is old repository removes it
+1.  git remote -v         //Shows what you are pushing
+2.  git remote rm heroku  //If there is old repository removes it

 https://scotch.io/tutorials/how-to-deploy-a-node-js-app-to-heroku